paxdotdev/docs/src/reference-coordinates-and-transforms.md

 ### Anchor & Align
 Pax's coordinate system also has a notion of `anchor` — letting you set the anchored origin point for transformations.
-For example, using `anchor` you can cause a rectangle to be rotated around its top-left corner, vs. rotated around its centerpoint.
+For example, using `anchor` you can cause a rectangle to be rotated around its top-left corner, vs. rotated around its center-point.

 <!-- TODO: insert image of an Anchor UI, e.g. from Flash/AI/Figma -- or animated example -->